- Design thinking has been proposed, but there is no evidence that it does so.

 Secondly, SAP implementations do not encourage creativity.
 SAP implementations are performed by SAP or consulting partners, and they seek rigid adherence to SAP messaging.
 That is, the implementers are to be passive recipients of SAP’s messaging.

 The following quotation explains how SAP is inconsistent with design thinking from Wikipedia on design thinking.

 “While feedback in the scientific method is mostly obtained by collecting observational evidence with respect to observable/measurable facts, design thinking feedback also considers the consumer’s emotional state regarding the problem, as well as their stated and latent needs, in discovering and developing solutions.”

-Design thinking comes into play when there is a great deal of originality required, and this means it is the opposite of an SAP implementation, which are more like assembly line affairs.
-The largest SAP consulting companies are rigid hierarchies where creative people do not last long.
+Design thinking comes into play when there is a great deal of originality required, and this means it is the opposite of an SAP implementation, which is more like assembly line affairs.
+The largest SAP consulting companies are rigid hierarchies, where creative people do not last long.
 What is amusing about this is that SAP has adopted this philosophy without understanding that design thinking is the exact opposite of SAP’s controlled and mechanistic culture.

 Design thinking for speeding SAP projects receives a score of 1 out of 10 for accuracy.